-- represented by a complication "T" code.
-For immune effector cell (IEC) therapies, such as CAR-T, the NCHS created three new "complications" T-codes.18 The coder would select the appropriate T-code based on the encounter type. - In addition, a code from the CRS or ICANS code range would be selected based on the grade if documented or the selection of unspecified (if the grade is not documented).
+- First, code for the underlying condition represented by a complication "T" code.
+For immune effector cell (IEC) therapies, such as CAR-T, the NCHS created three new "complications" T-codes.
+The coder would select the appropriate T-code based on the encounter type. - In addition, a code from the CRS or ICANS code range would be selected based on the grade if documented or the selection of unspecified (if the grade is not documented).